 - Pick up picnic supplies at the Rocket Market or Main Market and enjoy your haul in one of our city's wonderful parks.

-- Attend the Friends of Manito Plant Sale after visiting Farm Chicks, June 3rd.
+- Attend the Friends of Manito Plant Sale after visiting The Farm Chicks Fair.

 - Stroll through Manito Gardens and while you’re there, don’t miss the Japanese Garden, Conservatory and Duncan Garden.